Yanga Lake paddle

 Please note

-Yanga Lake is a reasonably isolated area, so it’s a good idea to bring all supplies for your vehicle and your group.
+• Yanga Lake is in a reasonably isolated area, so it’s a good idea to bring all your supplies to stay safe.

-Glide through the calm waters under the vast outback sky, surrounded by rows of ancient river red gum eucalypts.
-The sense of freedom and tranquillity is unforgettable, and inspires a deep connection with the natural landscape.
+So, don't just imagine the sense of freedom and tranquillity of gliding through calm waters under the vast outback sky, surrounded by rows of ancient river red gum eucalypts - start planning a trip to Yanga that will inspire your deep connection with this outback landscape.

 For directions, safety and practical information, see visitor info